VanOvermeire/dynamodb-helper/README.md

 ### TODO

-- optional values
 - better tracing of errors
 - handle pagination (for query and batch)
 - own error handling
     - less use of expect, more Result
     - and also tryfrom instead of from
-- support boolean lists and different types of hashmaps (elegant way to do this?)
+- support more types of lists and maps
 - TODO's in code

 ### Possible improvements